 - EIKEN - Students may submit official EIKEN results with a minimum Grade Pre-1.

-- Successful completion of North Central College's full-time English Language Institute (ELI)
+- Successful completion of the Advanced Level of North Central College's full-time English Language Institute (ELI)

 - Transfer Students: Students applying for transfer from a U.S. college or university who have completed two English composition courses with grades of C or higher are considered to have met the English proficiency requirement.